Death Never Parts

 did lay a virgin bride

-In last breath she grasp the hand
+In her last breath, she grasps the hand

 of her Knight, who bravely died